Eight Tips For Dating Someone With Depression

 1. Avoid trying to “fix” them

-If you're not familiar with the pain of depression yourself, it may feel tempting to try to help a partner with depression by giving them tips or advice.
+If you're not familiar with the pain of depression yourself, it may be tempting to try to help a partner with depression by giving them tips or advice.
 However, it's important to understand and respect that depression is a mental illness that often requires professional help, such as therapy and medication.

-2. Remember that depression can be unpredictable
+2. Remember that major depressive disorder can be unpredictable

 At times, you may know when your partner is feeling down, but you may be caught off guard at other points.
 This unpredictability may make being in a relationship with adults experiencing depression challenging.
 For example, you might make plans weeks in advance that must be canceled when the day rolls around because your partner doesn't want to go anymore.